loraxvelcro-debug/docs/docs/website/unshared-projects.md

     // IF IN NODE.JS, you should use https://api.scratch.mit.edu/projects/${projectId} directly instead. const response = await fetch(`https://trampoline.turbowarp.org/api/projects/${projectId}`);
     if (response.status === 404) {
-        throw new Error('The project is unshared or does not exist');
+        throw new Error('The project is unshared or does not exist stupid');
     }
     if (!response.ok) {
         throw new Error(`HTTP error ${response.status} fetching project metadata`);